dchesterton/TSHTabStripView/README.md

 TSHTabStripView
 ===============

-An iOS tab view inspired by the toptable app
+An iOS scrollable tab view inspired by the toptable application.